rwxrob/notes/Performance adventure cycling kit.md

-Here are my ongoing notes to develop a high-performance adventure cycling kit that can be used in October in North Carolina (when NC Mountains to Coast happens).
+Here are my ongoing notes to develop a high-performance adventure cycling kit that can be used in October in North Carolina Mountains to Coast ride, which spans a variety of geographies and weather needs.
+I love that the conditions on this ride end up making gear selections that would work on a cross-country ride as well if I ever wanted to do one.
 ## Bags

 - TailFin Aeropack  (carbon, no fast dropouts, no pannier mounts, $385)
 - LeadOut bento box

+This
 ## Water

 - Katadyn BeFree Tactical 1.0L Water Filter